Self-Supervised Visual Learning by Variable Playback Speeds Prediction of a Video

-The main contributions of this paper can be summarized as follows: \begin{itemize} \item We introduce a novel self-supervised spatio-temporal representation learning via a variable video playback speed prediction (PSP) task, which plays a pivotal role in generating various types of clips from videos and learning the spatio-temporal structure of videos without any manual annotations. \item We propose a new layer-dependable temporal group normalization method for efficient 3D CNN learning under the large variations of appearance and temporal coherence at videos. \item The proposed method with various 3D CNN architectures is validated by performing extensive experiments using UCF-101 and HMDB-51 based on two target tasks action recognition and video retrieval and achieves state-of-the-art performance among various self-supervised learning methods. \end{itemize}
+The main contributions of this paper can be summarized as follows: \begin{itemize} \item We introduce a self-supervised spatio-temporal representation learning via predicting the order of the multiple forward and backward playback speeds, which plays a pivotal role in generating many types of clips from videos and learning the spatio-temporal structure of videos without any manual annotations. \item We propose a new layer-dependable temporal group normalization method which enables efficient 3D ConvNet learning under the large variations of appearance and temporal coherence at videos. \item We show that using the proposed method improves the self-supervised learning performance for action recognition and video retrieval tasks through the extensive experiments on various 3D ConvNet architectures and datasets. \end{itemize}